sholcomb1778/redhat-mw-cloud-quickstart/jboss-eap-clustered-rhel-VMSS/README.md

     - **EAP Password** - User account password for EAP Console.

-    - Leave the rest of the Parameter Value as it is and proceed.
+    - Leave the rest of the Parameter Value (artifacts and Location) as is and proceed to purchase.

 ## Deployment Time

-The deployment takes approx. 10 minutes to complete.
+The deployment takes approximately 10 minutes to complete.

 ## Post Deployment Steps